FilipaRamos/Light-Image-Captioning/README.md

 # Light-Image-Captioning
 This repository holds the code for Light Object-Focused Image Captioning.
-The architecture is based on the Show, Attend and Tell paper.
+The architecture is based on Neural Baby Talk + CBS.